beginner-corp/docs.begin.com/src/shared/docs/en/meta/architect-4-migration.md

   - Follow the steps to create a new free Begin app (enter an app name, etc.)
 3. Re-create any routes that you'd like to reuse in your new app
   - Click **Functions**
-  - Select the HTTP method and path and create your new HTTP Functions
+  - Select the HTTP method and path and create your new HTTP functions
 4. Move over the code you'd like to reuse from your old codebase to your new codebase
 5. If you're copying over your Function directories wholesale, make sure `@architect/functions` is updated in each route
   - `npx hydrate --update` from your project's root directory can help!